ARCHIVES:

 The large scale at which people perceive often breaks down the careful boundaries necessary for a self as well as a liberal democracy.
 The inhuman perception of the world is more apt to produce a feeling of nihilism that can translate into panic on the one hand and fierce will to power on the other.

-The truth is I don't have a unified theory of politics.
 I can't say for certain why politics arises from, apparently, the first consciousness.
 I think Nietzsche is right that the "will to power" is the driving force in the universe.
 And that liberal democracy is the "best" system that can absorb that driving force and deliver a more stable and tranquil society.
-You can't ignore in the US, the facts of a large land mass, protected by oceans, benign borders, vast natural resources, a tradition of freedom among other things that contribute to the success of the liberal democracy.
+You can't ignore in the facts of a large land mass, protected by oceans, benign borders, vast natural resources, a tradition of freedom among other things that contribute to the success of the liberal democracy.
 It does have to have some integrity, both the system and the citizens.

 Justice is necessary.
 Just because the system is operating and is not falling apart does not mean all is well.
-There are always problems so a portion of the people need to pursue the solution or study or fact finding to the problems.
+There are always problems, so a portion of the people need to pursue the solution or do fact finding in relation to the problems.
 The free citizens are their best solution if they live out their freedom justly, honestly, with respect for others and loyalty to basic principles.

 Economy matters.
 The morale of the people matters.
 The suffering of people matters.